dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 listen, no matter who I'm talking to.
 I know it's hard to understand me sometimes.
 That guy?
 Genius.
 I'm not sure I can recommend his fund for investments, but he definitely knows his stuff.
-You're about to disover what it means to live under the thumb of an alternative truly exploitative international financial regime to which we are forever enslaved.
+You're about to discover what it means to live under the thumb of an alternative truly exploitative international financial regime to which we are forever enslaved.
 You are idiots. if and when this comes to pass, you will truly understand how your far-left belligerence was **TREASON**.